 - chocolate eggs for decorating

-Remove from the heat, add the rice krispies and golden syrup and combine everything together.
+- Remove from the heat, add the golden syrup and combine everything together.

-Lightly oil a 6-cavity muffin tin, divide the warm mixture evenly, pressing gently with your fingers to shape a bird's nest.
+- Lightly oil a 6-hole muffin tin, divide the warm mixture evenly, pressing gently with your fingers or a spoon to shape a bird's nest.

 - Chill in the fridge for at least 2 hours.

 - Use a sharp knife to ease up the edges, then fill the nests with chocolate eggs.